liferay/liferay-docs/develop/learning-paths/articles/06-enabling-search-and-indexing/02-updating-your-user-interface-for-search.markdown

     Hits hits = indexer.search(searchContext);

-In the last part of the scriptlet, you loop through the hit documents, retrieve the corresponding guestbook entries, and add them to a list.
+Towards the end of the scriptlet, you loop through the hit documents, retrieve the corresponding guestbook entries, and add them to a list.
 That's how easy it is to obtain search results!

+At the very end of the scriptlet, you retrieve a list of all the guestbooks that exist in the current site and create a map between the guestbook IDs and the guestbook names.
+Making this single service call and creating a map is more efficient than making separate service calls for each guestbook entry to retrieve the corresponding guestbook name.

 Your next task is to display the search results.
 To display the search results, you use the search container construct from Liferay's `<liferay-ui>` tag library.
-You've used the search container twice already in earlier learning paths: once in the Guestbook portlet's default view JSP and again in the Guestbook Admin portlet's default view JSP.
+You've used the search container twice already in earlier learning
+paths: once in the Guestbook portlet's default view JSP and again in the Guestbook Admin portlet's default view JSP.
 This is the third time.

 You specify two attributes for the `<liferay-ui:search-container>` tag:
 `delta="10"` specifies that at most 10 entries can appear per page.
 The